 Now, it is up to you as a hauler to put your thinking caps on and figure out the most productive and cost-effective way of collecting and possibly processing this material since you are good at that.
 They currently collect it, for the most part, from placing stationary bins in public and hand tossing it into transfer bags and transferring it into a panel van or from tossing it into panel vans if collecting from residential curbside.
 Stationary locked down bins are for the street, but not needed for a secure residential building where you don’t normally have theft and if you do, you can curb it since the custodian usually has video and knows the culprit.
 As you know, time and volume are components of productivity – so think about the best balance of reducing time and increasing volume, given the constraints, to get your highest productivity.
 Some improved ideas for textile collection might be the use of a walking floor in a long panel truck, use of a compaction rear-load truck that won’t damage the material – like a modified Rotopress without an auger – and/or use of European 770 and 1100 litre 4-wheel bins or a Top Select without hydraulic compaction.
 The V-move dumpster tug can be very handy for pulling out the bins for service and putting them back after.
-Commodity credits to your customers for textiles, if given, could move with the commodity market price to protect your profit margin.
+Commodity credits to your customers for textiles recycling, if given, could move with the commodity market price to protect your profit margin.

 If you want to stay out of the 10-finger sorting side of it or the shipping side of it, you have to do your research on pricing for untouched material and exhaust all your calling and emailing to every processor or broker to get the best possible price, least grading and most material accepted options.
 I have seen it vary from US 9 cents per lb. to US 30 cents per pound for un-touched collected material dumped at a textiles recycling processing site.
 It will vary by the processor for the type of material that is acceptable, if you choose to stay out of the cost and/or capital-intensive processing of textiles.